Skyscanner/argo-rollouts/issue_analysis/argo_rollouts_waits_for_stable_rs_before_scaling_down/07_final_analysis_summary.md

 ## Conclusion

 This analysis reveals that Argo Rollouts issue #3 is not a minor scaling optimization but a **fundamental architectural limitation** that prevents the tool from working in modern autoscaling environments.
 The binary health checking approach, designed for simpler times, is incompatible with large-scale deployments using Pod Disruption Budgets, cluster autoscaling, and spot instances.

+**Community Context:** As detailed in the "Community Context" section above, this is not an isolated issue - multiple related problems spanning rollout deadlocks, autoscaling conflicts, and PDB violations indicate persistent user pain points that prevent Argo Rollouts adoption at scale.

 **The solution requires a complete rethinking of rollout health logic**, moving from "all healthy" to "sufficiently healthy" with percentage-based requirements that properly integrate with Kubernetes deployment controls.